Conditions: Baltimore, Maryland, 12/22/2024 05:00:02 am

 • 2 years = Between 10 and 15 inches

-This is just one sample collection of data I’ve shown, but it does lean on the side of near to slightly above average snowfall when considering the PDO record Cold just measured.
+This is just one sample collection of data I’ve shown, but it does lean toward near to slightly above-average snowfall when considering the PDO record Cold just measured.

 For what it’s worth, I will post my Winter Outlook tomorrow.